 Doctor of Philosophy is amongst the most honored degrees not only in India but also in abroad.
 PhD degree helps you to achieve the most stable career.
 This degree gives you the better qualification graph.

 In this compiled list, we explained the differences between Integrated PhD and Regular PhD.
-In case you have any query regarding the difference, feel free to drop a comment and Eduncle will respond to it.
+In case you have any query regarding the difference, feel free to drop a comment.
 We would appreciate your valuable suggestion and information for other applicants under this post.